Hector839/Mayhem-3-Zero-Hour/README.md

 - on hard difficulty AI Explorers can quickly claim empty sectors at unlimited range.
 This will stop once your empire is a bit larger so that it cannot annoy you in the lategame.
 - Police License reworked.
 You no longer buy it.
 It is automatically awarded at rank 6 and retracted if you drop below rank 6 or have any infamy.
 Also added notifiications.
 - the Drydock perk still keeps a quarter of your capship maintenance cost.
 It doesn't remove it entirely.
+- free saving with lots of salvage insurance

+Traders:
+- player Traders now always try to make a profit on external trades.
+Previously your Trader could buy Fish from a Trading Station and sell it to an NPC Outpost for the same price.
+This was considered an 'External Trade' and while it actually helped to move things were they needed to be, it didn't earn you any money (Docks in X3 always pay average price).
+NPCs will still do these zero profit trades, but they don't have to pay each other anyway.

+Your Traders will still sometimes haul stuff between Docks without any profit.
+But at least they don't already plan to do this in the first place.
+I would like to simply also lock the sell destination station before buying, but apparently thats not possible.
+There would probably be 'hacky ways' to do it, but its just not worth it and could also break other stuff.
+TLDR: Mayhem just doesn't have as many profitable external trades like the UTs in Litcube.
+The big money is when you sell Loot or produce goods to sell.

 Quality of Life: